- News and Events

 3. Make the Lower East Side and East Harlem communities safer for everyone

-Working out of donated office space in the Manhattan Criminal Court, AGYP gets 90% of its funding from private sources.
+Working out of donated office space in the Manhattan Criminal Court, AFJ gets 90% of its funding from private sources.
 The flexibility afforded by that private funding has greatly contributed to the success rate.
-The Glover program doesn't have to cut off support for clients at an arbitrary age level.
-We continue to work with them even when they cross an age line which theoretically defines adulthood.
+Avenues for Justice doesn't have to cut off support for clients at an arbitrary age level.
+We continue to work with them even when they cross an age line which theoritically defines adulthood.
 This increases our effectiveness, ultimately making our clients more successful.

-For more about the Glover program's success, read the independent study: The Philliber Report.
+For more about Avenue for Justice's success, read the independent study: The Philliber Report.